|Date:||Fri 15th Oct 2021 - Sat 16th Oct 2021|

 On the second day, 7 hours of practical sessions will give attendees plenty of opportunity to put theory into practice on live horses and limb specimens in small groups (2 vets per specimen) and to discuss all aspects of foot trimming, shoeing and farriery with the specialists.
 Each attendee will be rotating through the following practical stations:

 The course fee includes coffee/tea breaks, a wine & cheese reception, lunch and a certificate of attendance.
-To participate in the On-Location Case-Discussions & Practical Sessions, attendees are required to have first taken part in the Lecture Series (purchased as an ‘Extra’ when registering for the On-Location Case-Discussions & Practical Sessions).
+To participate in the On-Location Case-Discussions & Practical Sessions, attendees are required to have first worked through the Lecture Series (included in the price).
 Early course registration is recommended as there are only a limited number of places available due to the highly practical nature of this course.

 This course is suitable for RCVS Modules: B-EP.3; C-E.4; C-E.5; C-E.6; C-E.7; C-E.15; C-E.17